ToxPuro/astaroth/acc-runtime/README.md

 dim3 globalGridN     // The total size of the computational domain (incl. all subdomains of all processes)

 // Functions
-write(Field, real) // Writes a real value to the output field at 'vertexIdx'
+void write(Field, real)  // Writes a real value to the output field at 'vertexIdx' void print("int: %d", 0) // Printing.
+Uses the same syntax as printf() in C real dot(real3, real3)   // Dot product real3 cross(real3 a, real3 b) // Right-hand-side cross product a x b size_t len(arr) // Returns the length of an array `arr`

+// Trigonometric functions
+exp
+sin
+cos
+sqrt
+fabs

 // Advanced functions (should avoid, dangerous) real previous(Field) // Returns the value in the output buffer.
 Read after write() results in undefined behaviour.

+// Constants
+real AC_REAL_PI // Value of pi using the same precision as `real`
 ```

+> See astaroth/acc-runtime/acc/codegen.c, function `symboltable_reset` for an up-to-date list of all built-in symbols.

 # Interaction with the Astaroth Core and Utils libraries